A Generalization of Turaev's Virtual String Cobracket: An example showing the bound on given by is sometimes stronger than the bound .

 \subsection{Irreducible and minimal strings.}

-We call a string $\alpha$ {\it crossing-reducible} if there is a string $\alpha'$ such that $\alpha$ and $\alpha'$ are related by a (possibly empty) sequence of Type 3 moves, and if an inverse (i.e., crossing-reducing) Type 1 or Type 2 move can be applied to $\alpha'$.
+We call a string $\alpha$ {\it crossing-reducible} if there is a string $\alpha'$ such that $\alpha$ and $\alpha'$ are related by a (possibly empty) sequence of Type 3 moves, and if a crossing-reducing Type 1 or Type 2 move can be applied to $\alpha'$.
 A string which is not crossing-reducible is called {\it crossing-irreducible}.
 A string $\alpha$ is {\it crossing-minimal} if $m([\alpha])=|\arr(\alpha)|$.

-The notation $(F,\alpha)$ denotes an orientable surface $F$ with a curve (i.e., flat knot diagram) $\alpha$ on it.
-Recall that any virtual string $\alpha$ can be realized as a curve (also called $\alpha$) on a surface $F$.
+The notation $(F,\alpha)$ denotes an orientable surface $F$ with a curve $\alpha$ on it.
+Recall that any virtual string $\alpha$ can be realized as a curve, which we also call $\alpha$, on a surface $F$.
 There is a canonical realization of $\alpha$ on a surface, which can be obtained by gluing disks to the boundary components of the surface described in \cite[p.
 2468]{Turaev2} (see also \cite{Carter}).
+Roughly speaking, one collapses each arrow of $\alpha$ to a point to get a framed $4$-valent graph, glues disks to each vertex, and then attaches bands between those disks along each edge in such a way that the resulting surface is orientable.
+This canonical surface is the surface of smallest genus realizing $\alpha$.
+We say two pairs $(F,\alpha)$ and $(F',\alpha')$ are virtually homotopic if the virtual strings realized by $\alpha$ and $\alpha'$ on $F$ and $F'$ respectively are virtually homotopic.

-We call a pair $(F,\alpha)$ {\it genus-reducible} if there is a string $\alpha'$ homotopic to $\alpha$ on $F$, and a simple closed curve $\gamma \in F-\text{Im}(\alpha')$ such that if one cuts along $\gamma$ and glues a disk to the resulting boundary component, the genus of the resulting surface is less than the genus of $F$.
+We call a pair $(F,\alpha)$ {\it genus-reducible} if there is a string $\alpha'$ homotopic to $\alpha$ on $F$, and a nontrivial simple closed curve $\gamma \subset F-\text{Im}(\alpha')$.
+If one cuts along $\gamma$ and glues disks to the resulting boundary components, the genus of the resulting surface is less than the genus of $F$; this process is called {\it destabilization} of $F$ along $\gamma$.
 A pair which is not genus-reducible is called {\it genus-irreducible}.
-We call a pair $(F,\alpha)$ {\it genus-minimal} if $F$ is the surface of smallest genus on which a representative of the class $[\alpha]$ can be realized.
+We call a pair $(F,\alpha)$ {\it genus-minimal} if $F$ is the surface of smallest genus on which a representative of the virtual class $[\alpha]$ can be realized.